-The Positive Youth Justice website is hosted by the Research and Evaluation (R&E) Center at John Jay College of Criminal Justice in New York, NY.
+The Positive Youth Justice website is hosted by the Research & Evaluation Center at John Jay College of Criminal Justice in New York, NY.
 The site is designed to support and promote youth justice programs that are informed by the science of adolescent development.
 Despite the obvious relevance of developmental science for the design and operation of youth justice programs, these concepts are not yet the dominant framework for interventions in youth justice.
 One way to increase the efficacy of youth justice would be to build programs and policies using the Positive Youth Justice Model (PYJ), which is a practical guide for applying developmental principles in justice settings.

 Before the PYJ model can become a standard approach for delivering services and supports in a youth justice context, researchers and practitioners must continue to test and refine the model.
 The youth justice field needs to reduce the multitude of developmental concepts to a workable set of core elements.
 Having too many goals and principles is akin to having none.
 Next, youth justice professionals need to construct a framework that joins the operational realities of youth justice with the broad array of ideas linked with positive adolescent development.
 Practitioners need a framework that is clearly rooted in the theoretical and empirical literature about adolescent development, but customized for a youth justice environment.